 Fun Fact: The goats love garden leftovers and will gladly take bruised or damaged fruit from Helping Friendly Farm’s organic fruit trees.

 Wayne Gretzky is the only goat that goes by two names.
 This sweet goat has blue eyes, just like the hockey player he was named for.
 Wayne Gretzky likes to be scratched behind his ears and on the top of his head.
-He can give kisses when asked and is generally a good boy.
+He likes to have personal space and is the only goat who routinely shows his bottom teeth which makes it look like he’s smiling!

 Babe is Pele’s twin brother and the smallest of all of the goats.
 Don’t let his small stature confuse you, though - Babe has a big personality.
 He can even do a trick.
 If an adult asks Babe to go “up” while holding a treat, he’ll stand on his hind legs!
 He can be a little shy, but when he lets you pet him, you can’t help but smile.